 - The Prevent App Nap setting applies to specific instances of applications, so this setting will not be applied to copies of an application (e.g. on a backup volume).

 - The Local Items Keychain is a local repository of passwords and other form data eligible to be synced via iCloud to your other devices running iOS 7 or newer.
 Safari and Mail store passwords in the Local Items keychain.
 The Local Items Keychain is only respected on the original volume on which it was created, it cannot be restored from any backup (even Time Machine).
 If you enable iCloud Keychain syncing (before you find yourself in a need-to-restore position), however, the passwords in this keychain will be stored in iCloud and shared with a restored volume once you log in to iCloud on that restored volume.

-- Little Snitch settings, or a subset of them, may not be recognized while booted from a backup volume.
-The folks at Objective Development recommend that you export your rules first, then re-import them while booted from the backup volume.
+- Little Snitch settings, or a subset of them, may not be recognized on a restored volume.
+The folks at Objective Development recommend that you export your rules first, then re-import them after restoring from your backup.

 - TeamViewer Product Support recommends that TeamViewer be reinstalled when restoring a backup to a different Macintosh.

-- If configured to start on login, when booted from a backup, the Box Sync application will delete the contents of your Box Sync folder, then re-download all of the content from Box.com.
+- If configured to start on login, the Box Sync application will delete the contents of your Box Sync folder, then re-download all of the content from Box.com (i.e. after you have restored data from a backup or migrated to a new Mac).
 The Box Sync application uses a folder inode number to identify the Box Sync folder, and that attribute cannot be preserved during a backup or a restore.

-- Signatures in the Preview application won't be recognized when booting another Macintosh from the backup volume, they're only recognized on the Mac upon which they were created.
+- Signatures in the Preview application won't be recognized when migrating data to another Mac, they're only recognized on the Mac upon which they were created.